Sandusky, Ohio: 18th century

 Development by European Americans of the city of Sandusky, starting in 1818, on the southeast shore of Sandusky Bay, followed settlement of the war of 1812.
 Part of the city quickly enveloped the site of an earlier small village named Portland (established about 1816).
 Sandusky was incorporated as a city in 1824.
 Eventually the city of Sandusky encompassed most of the entire township that had been called Portland.
 Some of the city was built on land formerly occupied by a Native American man named Ogontz, and therefore the city is said to have been built on "Ogontz' place".

 Sandusky's rise in the 19th century was heavily influenced by its location at the head of Sandusky Bay.
 This made it a key point both for the movement of goods and for the movement of people.
 The mild climate caused by its proximity to Lake Erie also caused it to become the center of Ohio's wine industry.
-The presence of limestone was also key to its development.
+The presence of limestone was also important in its development.
 It was also a key location for ice harvesting in the 19th century.
-Lumber transport, stone quarrying and, in the early 20th century, manufacturing have all been key in the city's history.
+Lumber transport, stone quarrying and, in the early 20th century, manufacturing, have all contributed to the city's economic development.

-Prior to the abolition of slavery in the United States, Sandusky was a major stop for refugee slaves on the Underground Railroad, as some would travel across Lake Erie to reach freedom in Canada.
+Prior to the abolition of slavery in the United States, Sandusky was a stop for refugee slaves on the Underground Railroad, as some would travel across Lake Erie to reach freedom in Canada.
 Although Ohio was a free state, they felt at risk from slavecatchers because of bonuses offered under the Fugitive Slave Act of 1850.
 As depicted in Harriet Beecher Stowe's novel Uncle Tom's Cabin (1855), many refugee slaves seeking to get to Canada made their way to Sandusky, where they boarded boats crossing Lake Erie to the port of Amherstburg in Ontario.